Sean-Bradley/Design-Patterns-In-Python/builder/README.md

 ## Source Code

 1. Client creates the **Director**.
-2. The Client calls the Directors `construct()` method which manages each step of the build process.
+2. The Client calls the Directors `construct()` method that manages each step of the build process.
 3. The Director returns the product to the client or alternatively could also provide a method for the client to retrieve it later.

 ## Output